GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/intro.rst

 What is AstroData?
 ==================
-The AstroData class is a tool to represents datasets stored in Multi-Extension FITS (MEF) files.
+The AstroData class is a tool to represent datasets stored in Multi-Extension FITS (MEF) files.
 It provides uniform interfaces for working on datasets from different instruments and their observational modes.
 Configuration packages are used to describe the specific data characteristics,